-The national cervical screening target for practices is to ensure that 80% of eligible individuals participate in the screening programme.
+The national Cervical screening target for practices is to ensure that 80% of eligible individuals participate in the screening programme.

-During Q1 of 22/23 practices in NHS South Sefton CCG reached a target of 69.3%.
+During Q1 of 22/23 practices in Southport and Formby reached a target of 72.8%.

-Now practices have returned to business as usual, it is understood that access has been an issue for patients during the Covid Pandemic and practices are working hard to ensure any screening appointments missed are followed up and appointments sent out.
-We also have our GP Federations offering Cervical Screening appointments within extended access hours as part of the measures to increase uptake across south Sefton.
+Now practices have returned to business as usual, it is understood that access has been an issue for patients during the COVID-19 Pandemic and practices are working hard to ensure any screening appointments missed are followed up and appointments sent out.
+We also have our GP Federations offering Cervical Screening appointments within extended access hours as part of the measures to increase uptake across Southport and Formby.